Bar/Bat Mitzvah Guide

 - Fees: All synagogue dues and fees MUST be current prior to the date of the Bar/Bat Mitzvah.
 Should you have any questions, please contact the Financial Secretary.
 The Synagogue Bar/Bat Mitzvah fee is currently $550.
 It includes a video tape of the service, a juice and challah kiddush after the service, and helps support the cost of the cantor’s services.
 The full Bar/Bat Mitzvah fee MUST be paid to confirm a Bar/Bat Mitzvah date.

 - All students must be tutored.
 Bar/Bat Mitzvah tutoring is separate from Hebrew School.
 Students usually begin once-a-week Bar/Bat Mitzvah lessons nine months to a year before their ceremony.
-A tutor teaches Torah and Haftarah blessings and “trope,” the tune appropriate to the Torah and Haftarah readings.
+Oseh Shalom’s Religious School includes a tutor to teach Torah and Haftarah blessings and “trope,” the tune appropriate to the Torah and Haftarah readings.
 Then the tutor focuses on the student’s specific portions.
 Also, the Rabbi will want to discuss with the tutor which portions of text will be read by the student.
-Please email Barry Nove at email@example.com for the list.
-You can use other tutors with the Rabbi approval.

 The date of your child’s Bar/Bat Mitzvah must be on the synagogue’s calendar.
 You will receive a date the January of the year your child will turn.
 If you do not have a date for the Bar/Bat Mitzvah, please call the Office Administrator so that arrangements can be made.